MichaelCurrin/auto-commit-msg/docs/development.md

         - You might want to use File / Open to change the sandbox window to a repo what has more content to play with.
 This will be remembered on later runs.
 Unfortunately if you changed your VS Code settings to open in a new window on Open, then the extension setup will be undone.
     - Or click the _Run in Sandbox repo_ task
         - For more reliable and consistent behavior.
         - This will run against `sandbox` directory in the project, which is a git repo where you can make files and commits as you like.
 You'll need to run `npm run sb` first to ensure this exists and then run the debug action.
+Run the command again clear the space and start over.
         - Note that the extension currently doesn't work on a repo with zero commits, so you'll have to make a commit and then use the extension.

 That will start a new sandboxed VS Code session which has the extension active and all others inactive.
 At a lower level, it runs `npm compile` and `npm watch`.